raspberrypilearning/motor-robot-buggy-scratch/en/step_2.md

 --- /task ---

 You've connected everything together.
-The next step is to start coding in Scratch 3 to get things moving.
+The next step is to start coding in Scratch 3 to get things on the move.